Peekskill in Westchester County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Education.

 Location.
 41° 17.338′ N, 73° 55.293′ W. Marker is in Peekskill, New York, in Westchester County.
-Marker can be reached from Union Avenue near 1st Street.
+It can be reached from Union Avenue near 1st Street.
 Located behind the Peekskill Museum / Herrick House.
 Touch for map.
 Marker is at or near this postal address: 124 Union Avenue, Peekskill NY 10566, United States of America.
 Touch for directions.

-Photographed By Michael Herrick, September 19, 2009
+Photographed by Michael Herrick, September 19, 2009

 3. Friendly Town Memorial Park Marker